laro/Cilia/README.md

 - See also Going Native 2012, Day 2, Interactive Panel: Ask Us Anything
     - With Bjarne Stroustrup, Andrei Alexandrescu, Herb Sutter, Scott Meyers, Chandler Carruth, Sean Parent, Michael Wong, and Stephan T. Lavavej
     - [42:41 - 45:28](https://youtu.be/Puio5dly9N8?feature=shared&t=2561)
+        - Bjarne Stroustrup and Herb Sutter recommend using signed integer.
     - [1:02:51 - 1:03:14](https://youtu.be/Puio5dly9N8?feature=shared&t=3771)
-        - About unsigned size_t in the C++ STL: "They are wrong.", "We are sorry." :-)
+        - Herb Sutter and Chandler Carruth about unsigned size_t in the C++ STL: "They are wrong", "We are sorry"

 ## Literals